Santhoshnov/Gluco-Predict/README.md

 # Gluco-Predict

-Gluco-Predict is a web application that predicts whether a person is diabetic or not based on various health parameters.
+Gluco-Predict is a full stack web application that predicts whether a person is diabetic or not based on various health parameters.
 It is built using a machine learning model and a React frontend.

 - [Features](#features)
 - [Installation](#installation)